King-diablo/CharacterSelection-main/README.md

 # CharacterSelection
-This is the project which demonstrates how character selection works in actual games.
+This is the project which MVC to create an actual games.